radiovisual/birdwatch/readme.md

   1. Open the file `node_modules/birdwatch/birdwatch-config.js`
   2. Update the file with your Twitter App credentials.
   3. Rename the file to `local-config.js`
-  4. *Now you're ready to birdwatch!* :baby_chick: :bowtie:
+  4. *Now you're ready to birdwatch!* :bowtie:

 ## Usage